Tom-Knighton/The-Hunted-House--ECS657U-Coursework-/README.md

 - You can find weapons around the house to help you.
 - After calling the police, you *could* wait until they arrive, but that will take a long time, and the captors might realise what you've done...

+### How to play:
+- Select difficulty
+- By default: use WASD to move and mouse to look
+- E to interact
+- Left click to attack
+- Tab to open/close inventory, 1/2/3/4 to access hotbar slots
+- Shift to sprint
+- Ctrl to crouch
+- Escape to pause
+- Space to jump
+- You need to escape cell, collect keys and escape, or kill enemies, or survive until police arrive

 ### Features:
 - Three 'bosses' or enemies that will patrol, see you, attack and search for you.
 - Various weapons to find and use with varying damage stats